Safety Tips When Shopping Online

 Always use a credit card when making purchases.
 Should a scam occur, or the retailer prove problematic, under the consumer credit act, credit card companies have a duty to provide a measure of protection, provided you have shown reasonable diligence.

 Check your credit card bill promptly, and make the provider aware of any discrepancy as soon as possible.

 These days, being online when out and about is easy, with smartphones and tablets, and areas of public Wi Fi.
 These are fine for social media, and most pastimes, but using “free Wi Fi” in your local coffee shop to make purchases is to take an unnecessary risk.

 Many of these hot spots are not secure and leave your information open to interception.
 The same thing applies for free wifi in public areas, on public transport etc.

 Always good to remember the old adage, if a deal looks too good to be true, it probably is, and steer clear.

 If you are looking for services online it is a different issue to making a purchase.
 If you are looking ofr a reputable supplier of a particular item or want to book a visit from a local trader to choose curtains, blinds or window shutters then you are risking far less online.
 You can safely make contact via their website contact page and find the home furnishings that you want.
-Try Impact Interiors in the Bedford area for the best quality shutters and blinds at the best prices.
+Try a Google search in the Bedford area for the best quality shutters and blinds at the best prices.